phpbb/quickinstall/docs/sandbox-cli.md

 - Docker Desktop (must be running)
 - PHP CLI
-- Composer, used to download phpBB source packages
-- Git, required for Git sources
+- Git, only required for Git sources

 From the QuickInstall project root: